altanalytics/schwabr/README.md

 Charles Schwab is one of many trading platforms that offer a trade API.
 They ported it over from TD Ameritrade, so users of that platform should be familiar with much of the components here.
-Other platforms like Alpaca, TastyTrade, TradeStation, etc. may have more modern APIs, but they do not have the full breath and depth as a broker dealer like Schwab.
+Other platforms like Alpaca, TastyTrade, TradeStation, etc. may have more modern APIs.
 This API does have a few limitations, obstacles:

 - A manual Authentication refresh must be made every 7 days
   - Schwab has indicated they want to update this - no timeline yet
-  - In the meantime I have a Python script to automate the Auth process
 - Setting up an App is a bit tedious
 - Auth flow is convoluted
 - No fractional shares

-All that said, it should give a retail user all the basic functionality needed to programatically manage their accounts and trading.
+All that said, the Schwab API should give a retail user all the basic functionality needed to programatically manage their accounts and trading.

 ### Disclosure